-The role of the materials modelling translator is defined in the EMMC Translators' Guide (ETG) [12]; a translator needs to be able to bridge the "language gap" between industrial end users, software owners, and model providers who are usually academics.
+The role of the materials modelling translator is defined in the EMMC Translators' Guide [12]; a translator needs to be able to bridge the "language gap" between industrial end users, software owners, and model providers who are usually academics.
 The work of a translator aims at delivering not just modelling results, but a valuable and beneficial solution for a problem from industrial engineering practice.
-An instance of the materials modelling translation process, some agreed features of which are codified by the ETG [12] and the EMMC Translation Case Template (ETCT) [11], is referred to as a translation case (TC).
-It begins with exploring and understanding the business case (BC) and the industrial case (IC), or multiple relevant BCs and/or ICs, which describe the socioeconomic objectives and boundary conditions, cf. Section 3.
+Previous work by Faheem et al. [15] has shown that ontology engineering can support the implementation of a "mapping scheme from the problem domain to the computer domain" with a focus on deployment on high performance computing architectures, which as a challenge is roughly of the same type as translation in materials modelling - in particular, considering potential solutions such as the translation router developed by the Virtual Materials Marketplace project [22].
+An instance of the translation process, some agreed features of which are codified by the EMMC Translators' Guide [12] and the EMMC TC Template [11], is referred to as a translation case (TC).
+It begins with exploring and understanding the business case and the industrial case, or multiple relevant business cases and/or industrial cases, which describe the socioeconomic objectives and boundary conditions, cf. Section 3.

-Role definitions are known to be helpful in establishing sustainable good practices in data stewardship; e.g., this is illustrated by recent work proposing the position of the Scientific Data Officer (SDO), jointly with providing a role definition that is tailor-made for addressing major concerns from research data management in high-performance computing [25].
-The responsibilities associated with this role relate to technical, organizational, ethical, and legal aspects of data stewardship [20].
+Role definitions are known to be helpful in establishing sustainable good practices in data stewardship; e.g., this is illustrated by recent work proposing the position of the Scientific Data Officer (SDO), jointly with providing a role definition that is tailor-made for addressing major concerns from research data management in high performance computing [31].
+The responsibilities associated with this role relate to technical, organizational, ethical, and legal aspects of data stewardship [25].
 One of the most important tasks that an SDO is expected to perform is data annotation; since data can only be curated with the help of metadata, concrete tasks include adaptation of existing metadata models to a use case and the support of automated metadata extraction.
 Moreover, the SDO's responsibilities also include a mediation role between different groups of interest, e.g., between scientists and the operators of computing and storage facilities.
-This mediation role has high impact for pragmatic interoperability, since many problems arise when different technical languages, terminologies or jargons are conflicting.
+This mediation role has a high impact for pragmatic interoperability, since many problems arise when different technical languages, terminologies or jargons are conflicting.
 In this way, the SDO is in a position that shares certain characteristics with that of the materials modelling translator, particularly if metadata are seen as a form of communication as proposed by Edwards et al. [10].

 Translation can be a process with multiple iterations.
 Thereby, the active and regular contact with the end user (i.e., the industrial client of the translator) is a prerequisite for an effective and successful working relationship: The translator needs to be in communication with the client during the whole project duration to discuss regularly the project dynamics, possible changes to the line of work and development, and any other relevant feedback.
-The level of detail required for a modelling and simulation based contribution to an economic analysis of the considered value-added chain and its elements makes it necessary to go beyond computational molecular engineering in the strict sense, since eventually, key performance indicators (KPIs) of processes and products need to be optimized.
-The subsequent sections propose a solution for documenting these processes, providing the required BC, IC, and TC descriptions (Section 3), and associating OSMO workflows with KPIs (Section 4).
+The level of detail required for a modelling and simulation based contribution to an economic analysis of a value-added chain makes it necessary to go beyond computational molecular engineering in the strict sense, since eventually, key performance indicators of processes and products need to be optimized.
+The subsequent sections propose a solution for documenting these processes, providing the required business case, industrial case, and translation case descriptions (Section 3) as well as key performance indicators (Section 4).